karakays/cka/README.md

 ### k8s network model

-#### Prerequisite
+#### Prerequisites

 Every pod gets its own address.
-Container on the same pod share their network spaces.
+Containers on the same pod share the network space.
 This is unlike docker services where each container gets a separate IP address.

-Network model requirements
+???Network model requirements

-?????
-Check confirm
+1. Pods can communicate with any pod in the cluster without NAT.
-1. Pods can communicate with all other pods on other pods without NAT.
+    - kube-proxy proxies service requests directly to target pods.
+No node network or NAT is involved.

 2. Agents on a node can communicate with any pods on the same node.